Swadlincote: Transport

+Media

+Television signals can only be received from the Sutton Coldfield TV transmitter which broadcast BBC West Midlands and ITV Central (West).
+However, BBC East Midlands and ITV Central (East) are also received through cable and satellite television such as Freesat and Sky.
+Local radio stations are BBC Radio Derby on 104.5 FM, Capital Mid-Counties (formerly Touch FM) on 101.6 FM, Smooth East Midlands on 101.4 FM and Greatest Hits Radio Midlands on 106.0 FM.

 Education

-Schools in Swadlincote include Granville Academy at Woodville, William Allitt School at Newhall, St George's School and Pennine Way Junior Academy in Church Gresley, Belmont and Springfield Junior Schools and The Pingle Academy on Coronation Street, which with 1,200 pupils is Swadlincote's largest secondary school.
+Schools in Swadlincote include Granville Academy at Woodville, Mercia Academy (formerly the William Allitt School) at Newhall, St George's School and Pennine Way Junior Academy in Church Gresley, Belmont and Springfield Junior Schools and The Pingle Academy on Coronation Street, which with 1,200 pupils is Swadlincote's largest secondary school.

 The closest university is the University of Derby, 18 miles (29 km) to the north, with Staffordshire University's Lichfield campus an equal distance to the south-west.

 Amenities

-The main attractions in Swadlincote are local parks, such as Maurice Lea at Church Gresley and Eureka, Green Bank Leisure Centre, a large dry ski slope, and a '50s American Diner, said to be the largest such establishment in the UK.
+The main attractions in Swadlincote are local parks, such as Maurice Lea Memorial Park at Church Gresley, Eureka Park and Cadley Park which have all been awarded Green Flag status.
+Other amenities include Green Bank Leisure Centre, a large dry ski slope, golf course, library and a '50s American Diner, said to be the largest such establishment in the UK.
 All are within easy reach of the town centre.

 Swadlincote Woodlands Forest Park is an 80-acre site, with more than 40,000 trees, two recreational forest trails and has a number of view points across the town.
 It is also the proposed site for the Pipeworks arts and media project, a charity-based community theatre and media production facility.

 The town's one museum is the Sharpe's Pottery Museum, devoted to the town's ceramic heritage.
-It contains a café and the town's Tourist Information Centre is based there.
+It contains a café, gift shop of locally produced wares, and The Magic Attic local history archive.
+The town's Tourist Information Centre is located at 1 High Street.